Walking, the godfather of creativity

 In a creative slump?
 As the late James Brown said, get up offa that thing, and walk ‘til you feel better.
 (I mean, I’m paraphrasing)

-There’s some epic walkers out there (like Professor Shane O’Mara, who literally wrote the book on it—read his article for Heights here); touting its benefits from building resilience to stress to improving muscle mass.
+There’s some epic walkers out there (like Professor Shane O’Mara, who literally wrote the book on it—read his article for Heights here); touting its benefits from building resilience to improving muscle mass.
 But now, to add to its plethora of good points, researchers have shown that walking gives you a creativity boost too.

 In three experiments where participants walked or stayed in place for a set period, they were asked to complete standard creativity tests - like thinking of unusual uses for everyday objects.
 People were more creative within the first few minutes of walking, but that boost wore off after just 8 minutes.

 They also got a burst of creativity when they sat down again, after walking.
 Just knowing that their walking time was almost up — therefore prepping for a change in activity level — seemed to get the creative juices flowing.